A Word About Using

 Remember -- checking around for grants is generally done by volunteers.
 As a practical matter, telephone calls to a business or philanthropic organization generally must be made when the time is between 10:00-11:45 a.m. or 1:15-4:00 p.m. at the recipient's location.
 Often, follow-up calls must be made over a period of a few days or weeks.

-Considering also that most of these will be long-distance toll calls, it generally is not practical to start randomly calling organizations to find out what grants they might have available.
+It generally is not practical to start randomly calling organizations to find out what grants they might have available.

 BACK